nuagenetworks/nuage-metroae/README.md

 The short version of the instructions are:

-1. Install Ansible 2.1+ on the deployment host
+1. Install Ansible 2.1.1+ on the deployment host (Ansible 2.2 for VNS)
 1. Install Netmiko and its dependencies on deployment host.
 1. Clone this repository to the deployment host
 1. Customize `build.yml` with your VSD, VSC, VRS, VNSUTIL, NSGV  and VSTAT information.
 (See `BUILD.md` for details.)